answers.jcurveracing.com

 Frequently Asked Questions

-What bolt pattern does the 11th gen Honda Civic Si use?
+What bolt pattern does an 11th-gen Honda Civic Si use?

 Conclusion